biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 **I believe that a Metaverse powered by Web3 has the potential to bring this vision to life**; however, if we're not careful, it can easily fall into the same traps of modern education.
 In this essay, I'll be illustrating what this vision looks like, and how we can design this intentionally.

+### A Whole New Web
+This future is defined by freedom; people would be free to choose what they learn and how they learn it.
+This may only be achievable on an [open web](https://www.yearofopen.org/november-open-perspective-what-is-open-web/what-is-the-open-web-and-why-is-it-important-submitted-by-mark-surman-executive-director-of-the-mozilla-foundation/): one that is by and for all of its users, not select figures or institutions.
+A closed web is an unequitable world for education; only a few people will have access to opportunities for their personal growth.
+Together, Web3 and the Metaverse have the potential to open the internet to all.

+#### Web3
+An open internet indicates that everyone gets to have ownership over it, and [Web3](https://eshita.mirror.xyz/H5bNIXATsWUv_QbbEz6lckYcgAa2rhXEPDRkecOlCOI) is the infrastructure that enables this.
+It's a new vision for the Internet where interactions in applications/software are facilitated through wallets; these replace accounts by [serving as both verified identities and funding sources](https://twitter.com/gaby_goldberg/status/1449002871706501133).
+This mechanic decentralizes the web, empowering users to own their content, data, and assets.
+This frees them from being shackled to any given platform (e.g. Facebook, Twitter, Instagram).
+By making platforms obsolete, Web3 disincentivizes the creation of finite games; clout-chasing and wealth-creation no longer seems appealing when it's limited to a single platform.

+Web3 is reshaping education into [Ed3](https://ed3.mirror.xyz/0U3QG8-4K6CD_ltU6SJyKN3-uBD3x6nEFs-YeShzYmk), where learners own their education; instead of relying on accredited institutions and centralized distributors (e.g. universities and Udemy), they get to gather skills from a variety of sources and validate this knowledge in their own wallets.
+- what does this look like???
+- benefits: democratize access

+Overall, Web3 brings the Internet closer to people than ever before.
+However, due to its complexity, Web3 is in need of an interface that can bring it to its fullest potential.
+Enter the Metaverse.
+- incorporate ed3

+#### Metaverse

 ### How do we play this game?
 (Tentative)
 #### Single-Player Learning